Evenandjust/Gender-Identification-System/README.md

 	3. Then the result is shown in the console, the label 'Male' or 'Female'.

-(d) To test GMM-based system, just use all the files in the folder named ‘GMM’.
+(c) To test GMM-based system, just use all the files in the folder named ‘GMM’.
 Pay attention to the work path, the other steps are similar to VQ system test.

 	The command to run is: